fyu/dilation/docs/training.md

 # Training Dilation Network

-The training code for context module and joint training is still in development
+The training code for context module and joint training is still in development.
+Please note that the code for training is still in development, so the usage may change in the next commit.

 ## Preparation